Kyriosity/use-dev/README+/techniques/README+/polymorphism+/README+/prop_shift.md

 If previous techniques deal with compatible (casted/inherited) interfaces, the overloaded `=` allows to cast non-castable.
 Technically not, but logically compatible models will require this technique.
 As well, it can be particularly useful for _foreign_ entities, which you can't "cross-interface".

-## Conclusion
+## Wrap-up

 These techniques allow the creation of fluctuating but compatible models.
 It's not for security/access limitations but to make the models flexible and prevent accidental changes of non-relevant parts.

 ## Appendix.
 Realization ideas

 The easiest way is to have the "full open" class or few and render them through the set of interfaces.
-Or dynamice code generation, which is now much more simplier with Roslyn.
+Or dynamic code generation &mdash; now much more facilitated by Roslyn.

 We can't escape making the number of interfaces, which equals the required combinations, but the technique matters.
-In too vast scenarios, they could be auto-generated (e.g., T4 templates).
+In too explosive scenarios, they could be auto-generated (e.g., T4 templates).

 \___________\
-🌘 2023-2025 .. image credit: the poster fragment of "The Catman of Paris", 1946, dir.
-Lesley Selander
+🌘 2023-2025 &nbsp; ... &nbsp; (image credit for shape shifter: the poster fragment of "The Catman of Paris", 1946, dir.
+Lesley Selander)